albush/cszsa.com/content/specialevents/virtualmatch.md

 weight: 30
 ---

-It's an I-35 Showdown!
-San Antonio vs Dallas, live on Zoom.
-ComedySportz San Antonio only has 40 tickets, so be sure to get yours before this best-of-Texas match sells out.
+It's our first ever online match!
+Join us as we present a new version of our ComedySportz show for loyal fans all over the world.
+Tickets are limited, so be sure to get yours today!